Enable Dark Mode!

 1. CTkLabel:

-It's one of the widgets in the custom tkinter and is used to display some text in window.
+It's one of the widgets in the custom tkinter and is used to display some text in the window.

 label = ctk.CTkLabel(self, text="Its a sample text")